amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 a throwaway cluster we use `aim_engine_test.sh`, and for a real bare-metal install we defer to the AMD Enterprise AI reference stack (see References).

+## Verifying a level succeeded

+Each level prints how to confirm it worked once it finishes, so we do not have to guess whether the deployment went through.
+We look for two things: the model answers a request, and the GPU is actually in use.

+For level 1 the check is automatic: the base-image path serves a small completion and then runs `rocm-smi` inside the pod to show the model is resident on the GPU, printing a "level 1 verified" line on success.
+To probe it by hand we re-run with `--keep 1` so the Deployment stays up, then port-forward its Service and curl `/v1/models`.

+For levels 2 to 4 the script prints the exact commands to run against the operator-managed service: we watch the `AIMService` and `InferenceService` report Ready, port-forward the predictor Service and curl `/v1/chat/completions` for a small inference, and exec `rocm-smi` in the serving pod to confirm GPU use.
+The same assertions run automatically in `aim_engine_test.sh --auto-run 1`.

 ## Building-block scripts

 `aim_engine_setup.sh` installs AIM Engine.
 It preflights the eight prerequisites